JAlcocerT/JAlcocerT/content/blog/selfhost-1225.md

 Once everyone is onboard, we can continue and end up with some cool [PBi](https://jalcocert.github.io/JAlcocerT/about-powerbi/) or a [GCP Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/#what-it-is-looker-modelling-language) Dashboard.

+Venn diagrams for data modelling and architecture are also appreciated

 Mind your attention, stop auto engage and keep the important things at life first.